platformsh/platformsh-docs/sites/platform/src/development/email.md

 Having several, conflicting `TXT` records isn't supported due to [rfc4408 section 3.1.2](https://datatracker.ietf.org/doc/html/rfc4408#section-3.1.2).

-If you already have an SPF record, please add sendgrid into your existing record.
+If you already have an SPF record, please add SendGrid into your existing record.

 ## 3. (Optional) Validate your email